 Frequently Asked Questions (FAQs) About Building Blocks for Sustainable Communities

-- Can I apply for EPA Building Blocks assistance and grantee-led assistance?
+- Can I apply for EPA-led assistance and for grantee-led assistance?

 - What is the size consideration for "small town/rural"?

-The RFLI will describe the evaluation criteria in detail.
+The Request for Letters of Interest (RFLI) will describe the evaluation criteria in detail.
 Briefly:

 - The applicant must be eligible as described above.

 - The community understands and supports the principles of smart growth.
 Applicants should describe actions that the community has taken to address the location and design of development, regardless of whether they have been successful.

 - The applicant must select one tool and explain why assistance with that tool will lead to measureable change based on the issue identified.
 Applicants should be able to articulate a specific challenge in the community that the tool will help address.